laboon/ebook/text/98_glossary_of_terms.md

 __Negative test case__: See __failure case__.

+__Network error__: An error which results when network connectivity is suboptimal or missing altogether.
+For example, an application which freezes if Internet connectivity is lost in the middle of a transaction.

 __Nines__: See __n nines__.

 __Non-deterministic__: A test failure which does not occur all of the time, but only on certain runs, and for unknown reasons.